permaweb/ao/sdk/README.md

   scheduler,
   signer: createDataItemSigner(wallet),
   tags,
+  data,
 });
 ```

 #### `connect`

 If you would like the sdk to use ao components other than the defaults, you can
 specify those components by providing their urls to `connect`.
-You can currently specify
+You can currently
+specify

 - The GATEWAY_URL
 - The Messenger Unit URL